Guerrin Pizzeria

 Of course, the tradition would be pretty pointless if the pizza don’t hold up in the quality stakes.
 Luckily, at Guerrin, it more than delivers:

-The pizza in the picture was a Pizza Especial Guerrin grande, the house pizza (this grande/large version costs AR$26, and is enough for three people, or two VERY hungry people).
+The pizza pictured above is a Pizza Especial Guerrin grande, the house pizza.
 This is pretty much standard argentine fare for a pizza, with slices of ham and long thin strips of red pepper, in addition to the usual sauce, cheese and olives.
 Highly recommended, especially when joined by a few slices of faina and washed down with moscato, to really get you into the traditional spirit of things here in Buenos Aires.
-Although if you don’t fancy a sweet, white wine, I suppose there is always the Quilmes beer to fall back on…

 Hi Alan